Social Provider Handler node

 -

-Assesses whether the user has an existing identity in Advanced Identity Cloud
+Assesses whether the user has an existing user account in Advanced Identity Cloud

 -

-If the user has an existing identity, authenticates that identity
+If the user has an existing user account, authenticates that user

 -

-If the user doesn’t have an identity, routes the user to another page node
+If the user doesn’t have a user account, routes the user to another page node

 -